deborahnakkungu/deborahnakkungu.github.io/_pages/about.md

 ---

-I am a PhD student at [Jeb E. Brooks School of Public Policy](https://publicpolicy.cornell.edu/), Cornell University, in the economics track within the [Department of Economics](https://economics.cornell.edu/).
+I am a PhD student at [Jeb E. Brooks School of Public Policy](https://publicpolicy.cornell.edu/) at Cornell University, on the economics track in the [Department of Economics](https://economics.cornell.edu/).
 I hold a Master’s degree in Economics from CUNY Hunter College.
 My CV is available [here](https://deborahnakkungu.github.io/files/Deborah_CV.pdf).

-I co-founded [Youth Plus Uganda](https://youthplus.netlify.app/), an organization dedicated to enhancing the health and well-being of young people, with a focus on sexual and reproductive health, gender equality, and economic empowerment.
+I am a co-founder of [Youth Plus Uganda](https://youthplus.netlify.app/), an organization dedicated to enhancing the health and well-being of young people, with a focus on sexual and reproductive health, gender equality, and economic empowerment.

-My research interests lie in the fields of Development Economics, Health Economics and policy.
-I study development issues impacting developing countries and explore policies designed to address them.
+My research interests are in Development Economics, Health Economics, Macro Development and policy.
+I study development challenges affecting developing countries and evaluate policies designed to address them.

  Contact: <a href="mailto:dn354@cornell.edu" >dn354@cornell.edu</a>